jhnwu3/BioNetGMMFit/README.md

 Keep in mind, should you still want to pursue this on Windows 10, there is a Windows Linux Subsystem that runs at a similar level of performance that you can enable in the operating system.
 A Youtube video I've found helpful to get Linux up and running on Windows can be found [here](https://www.youtube.com/watch?v=A0eqZujVfYU).
 This code has been tested successfully on Windows Linux Subsystem.
 This is arguably a simpler solution than going through the trouble of CMake or Chocolatey to get this C++ code/program up and running on Windows.

-Mac's Unix based system should feasibly still work well with this repo, but has been untested at this current moment.
+Mac's Unix based system should feasibly still work well with this repo, but has been untested in this current iteration.

 # *Getting Started*